The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning: Applying causal discovery algorithms to quantum correlations

 \subsubsection{Superluminal causation}

 One option for explaining Bell correlations causally is to assume that there are some superluminal causes, for instance, a causal influence from the outcome on one wing to the outcome on the other, or from the setting on one wing to the outcome on the other, or both.
-In the most general case one allows hidden variables that can causally influence the measurement outcomes.
 The possibilities are illustrated in Fig.~\ref{fig:bell-SandAtoB}.

-But the same problem arises for these sorts of causal explanations of Bell-inequality violations as arise for the causal explanations without hidden variables that were discussed in Sec.~\ref{sec:qcor-nohvar}.
-Given the superluminal causes from one wing to the other, the only way to explain the lack of superluminal signals is through a fine-tuning of the causal parameters.
+These sorts of causal explanations of Bell-inequality violations, however, are unsatisfactory in light of the principles embodied in causal discovery algorithms.
+Given the superluminal \emph{causal influences} from one wing to the other, the only way to explain the lack of superluminal \emph{signals}, that is the CI relations of Eq.~\eqref{eq:nosignalling}, is through a fine-tuning of the causal parameters.

 For instance, in Fig.~\ref{fig:bell-SAtoB}, the correlations set up between $S$ and $B$ along the direct causal path could cancel with those set up by the causal path through $A$.
 (The path through $\lambda$ cannot set up correlations between $S$ and $B$ because there is a collider on $A$ in this path and we are not conditioning on $A$.)
 Such a cancelation requires fine-tuning of the parameters of the model.